NagisaSato/unit_1-2021/README.md

 ### Design statement
 I will try to design and make a game for a client who is the owner of the local game shop.
-The game will be a escape game and is constructed using the software python 3.9.
+The game will be an escape game and is constructed using the software python 3.10.
 It will take 3 weeks to make and will be evaluated according to the criteria A and B.

+## Justification
-This game is created using python because it is the only language I am familiar with thus it is one of the most commonly used programming language in the world.
+This game is created using python because it is the only language I am familiar with, thus it is one of the most commonly used programming languages in the world.
+The game will be based on Mac OS, with an application called Pycharm.
+Pycharm was chosen to be used for this project because I am familiar with the application, and is one of the most used coding applications in the world.
+Pycharm is beginner-friendly in which the errors are clearly identified and highlighted.
+In addition, Pycharm processes are quick and efficient and therefore increases productivity and speed of my work.

+## Details
+This game is an entirely text-based adventure game, in which the goal of the player is to escape the ISAK KAC building without getting caught by anyone.
+The player is meant to make appropriate decisions throughout the game to complete the game.
+The game will provide an inventory system where players are able to pick up items and use them accordingly.
+The game will keep track of the players’ name and score (time taken for the player to complete the game), and this information will be transferred to a database and will be displayed.
+The results would be displayed in ranking form where the person who completed the game the fastest would be inscripted on top.
+Additionally, this game is designed to be completed in a specific period of time frame, which is 15 mins.

 ## Success Criteria